top of page

 Over the next 15 years, the congregation grew.
 In 1989, the congregation faced the need for more pastoral care and space.
 In December of that year, it purchased the old North Penobscot Methodist Church.

 A year later, the old church was moved to its present location in Blue Hill in Downeast Maine.
 St. Francis celebrated its first Eucharist in its new home on the feast of Pentecost in 1991.
 Renovations followed, and the building was consecrated on May 2, 1992.
-In 1994 its first full-time vicar joined the active congregation.
+In 1994 our first full-time vicar joined the active congregation.
+Upon achieving parish status in The Episcopal Diocese of Maine, Fr.
+Sandlin (1993-1999) became our first rector.
+Successive rectors having served were The Rev. Myrick Cross (2001-2003), The Rev. Claudia Smith (2007-2018), and The Rev. Brent Was (2020-2023).
+On January 1, 2024, The Rev. Douglas A. Beck, ObJN became our fifth rector.
+Fr.
+Beck continues in devoted service among our diverse, growing, energetic parish.
+St. Francis by the Sea continues to grow as a community dedicated to common worship, service and fellowship comprised of year round and seasonal members.

 The North Penobscot Methodist Church, the second oldest church building on the peninsula was purchased and moved in 1990 to its current site and became St. Francis by the Sea Episcopal Church.